Mayuramrutiya/Multi-Class-Text-Classification/README.md

 I splited the data into training and testing dataset.
 I put 80% of work orders in training which will be used to train our model and 20% of work order to test the model.

 I tried Naïve Bayes and the Random Forest algorithm, in this case Random Forest worked better.
-So, I decided to use a random forest algorithm as a final model and I implemented a model using the Sci-kit Learn library in python.
+So, I decided to use a random forest algorithm as a final model.
+I implemented a model using the Sci-kit Learn library in python.

 *it is best practice to try multiple model and select the one that gives better results for the data we have.*